Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The portal vein (liver) (v.
-Portae hepatis) occupies a special place among the veins that collect blood from the internal organs.
-It is not only the largest visceral vein (its length is 5-6 cm, diameter 11-18 mm), but also bringing the venous link of the so-called portal system of the liver.
-The portal vein of the liver is located in the thickness of the hepatic-duodenal ligament behind the hepatic artery and common bile duct along with nerves, lymph nodes and vessels.
-It is formed from the veins of the unpaired organs of the abdominal cavity: the stomach, the small and large intestine, the spleen, the pancreas.
-From these organs, venous blood passes through the portal vein into the liver, and from it through the hepatic veins into the inferior vena cava.
-The main inflows of the portal vein are the superior mesenteric and splenic veins, as well as the inferior mesenteric vein that merge with one another behind the head of the pancreas.
-Entering the gates of the liver, the portal vein is divided into a larger right branch (r.
-Dexter) and a left branch (r.
-Sinister).
-Each of the branches of the portal vein, in turn, decomposes first into segmental branches, and then into branches of ever smaller diameter that turn into interlobular veins.
-Inside the lobes, these veins give wide capillaries - the so-called sinusoid vessels that flow into the central vein.
-Outgoing from each lobule poddolkovye veins, merging, form three or four hepatic veins.
-Thus, the blood flowing into the lower vena cava on the hepatic veins passes through two capillary nets on its way.
-One capillary network is located in the walls of the digestive tract, where the inflow of the portal vein originates.
+The portal vein (of the liver) (v. portae hepatis) occupies a special place among the veins that collect blood from the internal organs.
+It is not only the largest visceral vein (its length is 5-6 cm, diameter 11-18 mm), but also the afferent venous link of the so-called portal system of the liver.
+The portal vein of the liver is located in the thickness of the hepatoduodenal ligament behind the hepatic artery and the common bile duct together with nerves, lymph nodes and vessels.
+It is formed from the veins of the unpaired organs of the abdominal cavity: the stomach, small and large intestines, spleen, pancreas.
+From these organs, venous blood flows through the portal vein to the liver, and from there through the hepatic veins to the inferior vena cava.
+The main tributaries of the portal vein are the superior mesenteric and splenic veins, as well as the inferior mesenteric vein, which merge with each other behind the head of the pancreas.
+Entering the porta hepatis, the portal vein divides into a larger right branch (r. dexter) and a left branch (r. sinister).
+Each of the branches of the portal vein, in turn, divides first into segmental branches, and then into branches of increasingly smaller diameters, which pass into the interlobular veins.
+Inside the lobules, these veins give off wide capillaries - the so-called sinusoidal vessels, flowing into the central vein.
+The sublobular veins emerging from each lobule merge to form three or four hepatic veins.
+Thus, the blood flowing into the inferior vena cava through the hepatic veins passes through two capillary networks on its way.
+One capillary network is located in the walls of the digestive tract, where the portal vein tributaries originate.
 Another capillary network is formed in the liver parenchyma from the capillaries of its lobules.

-Before entry into the gates of the liver (in the thickness of the hepatic-duodenum ligament), the gallbladder vein (v.
-Cystica) from the gall bladder, the right and left gastric veins (v.
-Gastricae dextra et sinistra) and the vas deferens (v.
-Prepylorica), enter the portal vein, delivering blood from the corresponding parts of the stomach.
-The left gastric vein anastomoses with the esophagus veins - the influx of an unpaired vein from the system of the superior vena cava.
-In the thickness of the circular ligament of the liver, the peri-ocular veins (v.
-Paraumbilicales) follow the liver.
-They begin in the anterior abdominal wall, in the navel area, where they are anastomosed with the upper epigastric veins - inflows of the internal thoracic veins (from the system of the superior vena cava) and with superficial and lower epigastric veins - inflows of the femoral and external iliac veins from the inferior vena cava system.
+Before entering the porta hepatis (in the thickness of the hepatoduodenal ligament), the portal vein receives the cystic vein (v. cystica) from the gallbladder, the right and left gastric veins (vv. gastricae dextra et sinistra) and the prepyloric vein (v. prepylorica), which supply blood from the corresponding parts of the stomach.
+The left gastric vein anastomoses with the esophageal veins - tributaries of the azygos vein from the superior vena cava system.
+In the thickness of the round ligament of the liver, the paraumbilical veins (vv. paraumbilicales) follow to the liver.
+They begin in the anterior abdominal wall, in the area of the navel, where they anastomose with the superior epigastric veins - tributaries of the internal thoracic veins (from the superior vena cava system) and with the superficial and inferior epigastric veins - tributaries of the femoral and external iliac veins from the inferior vena cava system.

-- The superior mesenteric vein (v.
-Mesentenca superior) goes in the root of the mesentery of the small intestine to the right of the same artery.
-Its inflows are the veins of the jejunales and ileales, pancreatic veins ( v.
-Pancreaticael, pancreatic-duodenal veins (vv.rascreaticoduodenales), ilio-vascular vein (v.
-Ileocolica), right gastro-omental vein (v .
-Gastroomenialis dextra), right and middle colonic veins (vv.
-Colicae media et dextra) , Vienna appendix (v.
-Appendicuiaris).
-The superior mesenteric vein listed veins bring blood from the walls of the jejunum and ileum and appendix, ascending colon and transverse colon, from the stomach, duodenum oh intestine and pancreas, a large omentum.
+- The superior mesenteric vein (v. mesentenca superior) runs at the root of the mesentery of the small intestine to the right of the artery of the same name.
+Its tributaries are the veins of the jejunum and ileum (vv. jejunales et ileales), the pancreatic veins (w. pancreaticael, the pancreaticoduodenal veins (vv. panсreaticoduodenales), the ileocolic vein (v. ileocolica), the right gastroepiploic vein (v. gastroomenialis dextra), the right and middle colic veins (vv. colicae media et dextra), and the vein of the appendix (v. appendicuiaris).
+The veins listed above bring blood to the superior mesenteric vein from the walls of the jejunum and ileum and the appendix, the ascending colon and transverse colon, from the stomach, duodenum and pancreas, and the greater omentum.

-- Splenic vein (v.
-Splenica) is located along the upper edge of the pancreas below the splenic artery.
-This vein passes from left to right, crossing the front of the aorta.
+- The splenic vein (v. splenica) is located along the upper edge of the pancreas below the splenic artery.
+This vein passes from left to right, crossing the aorta in front.
 Behind the head of the pancreas, it merges with the superior mesenteric vein.
-Inflows of the splenic vein are pancreatic veins (v.
-Pancieaticae), short gastric veins (v.
-Gastricae breves) and left gastro-omental vein (v.
-Gastroomentalis sinistra).
-The latter anastomoses according to the large curvature of the stomach with the right vein of the same name.
-The splenic vein collects blood from the spleen, part of the stomach, pancreas and large omentum.
+The tributaries of the splenic vein are the pancreatic veins (vv. pancieaticae), short gastric veins (vv. gastricae breves) and the left gastroepiploic vein (v. gastroomentalis sinistra).
+The latter anastomoses along the greater curvature of the stomach with the right vein of the same name.
+The splenic vein collects blood from the spleen, part of the stomach, pancreas and greater omentum.

-- The inferior mesenteric vein (v.
-Mesenterica inferior) is formed by the fusion of the superior rectal vein (v.
-Rectalis superior), the left colonic vein (v.
-Colica sinistra) and sigmoid-intestinal veins (vv.
-Sigmoideae).
-Located next to the left colonic artery, the inferior mesenteric vein goes up, passes behind the pancreas and flows into the splenic vein (sometimes into the superior mesenteric vein).
-The inferior mesenteric vein collects blood from the walls of the upper part of the rectum, the sigmoid colon and the descending colon.
+- The inferior mesenteric vein (v. mesenterica inferior) is formed by the fusion of the superior rectal vein (v. rectalis superior), the left colic vein (v. colica sinistra), and the sigmoid veins (vv. sigmoideae).
+Situated next to the left colic artery, the inferior mesenteric vein goes up, passes behind the pancreas, and flows into the splenic vein (sometimes into the superior mesenteric vein).
+The inferior mesenteric vein collects blood from the walls of the upper rectum, sigmoid colon, and descending colon.

-After eating, the absorption of oxygen by the intestine increases and the difference between arterial and portal blood increases with oxygen content.
+After eating, the absorption of oxygen by the intestines increases and the difference between arterial and portal blood in oxygen content increases.

 Blood flow in the portal vein

-The distribution of portal blood flow in the liver is not constant: blood flow to the left or right side of the liver can predominate.
-A person has a possibility of blood flow from the system of one shared branch to the system of another.
-The portal blood flow, apparently, is more laminar than turbulent.
+The distribution of portal blood flow in the liver is variable: blood flow to the left or right lobe of the liver may predominate.
+In humans, blood flow from one lobar branch system to another is possible.
+Portal blood flow appears to be laminar rather than turbulent.

 The pressure in the portal vein in humans is normally about 7 mm Hg.